henkvancann/cardgame-btc/README.md

 - knows a bit about bitcoin
 - neutral and eager to spread the correct message (neutral abritrary urge)

-Important to understand is that the cardgame is only secondairily meant for people who need to be trained about bitcoin and blockchain, those full of "misconceptions".
+Important to understand is that the cardgame is only secondarily meant for people who need to be trained about bitcoin and blockchain, those full of "misconceptions".

 ## What does the cardgame engine offer?